astravant/digital-garden-jekyll/_notes/daily-notes.md

 # January 9, 2019

-- If you are driven by materialistic items and buying shit i.e. working for a new watch or new car (selfish goals that benefit you and you alone) you will never be truly fulfilled, no matter how many things you accumulate.
+- If you are driven by materialistic items and buying things i.e. working for a new watch or new car (selfish goals that benefit you and you alone) you will never be truly fulfilled, no matter how many things you accumulate.
 - Successful people are driven by fulfilling a mission and helping/serving.
 Something much bigger than themselves.
 Selfless goals that benefit humanity.
 (They may reward themselves with material items, but that is not their primary motivator, rather a by-product).

 > Happiness comes from setting life goals for yourself and progressing and improving as a person as you work towards them and being able to celebrate those achievements with those closest to you.